Deep Manifold Embedding for Hyperspectral Image Classification: Experimental Results

 \subsection{Datasets}

-To further validate the effectiveness of the proposed method, this work conducts experiments over three real-world hyperspectral images \cite{data}, namely the Pavia University, the Indian Pines, and the Salinas Scene data. \begin{enumerate} \item The Pavia University was acquired by the reflective optics system imaging spectrometer (ROSIS-3) sensor during a flight campaign over Pavia, Northern Italy.
+To further validate the effectiveness of the proposed method, this work conducts experiments over four real-world hyperspectral images, namely the Pavia University \cite{data}, the Salinas Scene \cite{data}, {the Houston 2013 \cite{houston2013} and the Houston 2018 data \cite{houston2018}}. \begin{enumerate} \item The Pavia University was acquired by the reflective optics system imaging spectrometer (ROSIS-3) sensor during a flight campaign over Pavia, Northern Italy.
 The image consists of $610\times 340$ pixels with a geometric resolution of 1.3 m/pixels.
-A total of 42,776 labelled samples divided into 9 land cover objects are used for experiments and each sample is with 103 spectral bands ranging from 0.43 to 0.86 $\mu m$.
-The corresponding data cube and ground truth map are shown in Fig. \ref{fig:pavia}.
+A total of 42,776 labelled samples divided into 9 land cover objects are used for experiments and each sample is with 103 spectral bands ranging from 0.43 to 0.86 $\mu m$. \item The Salinas Scene was also collected by the 224-band AVIRIS sensor with a spectral coverage from 0.4 to 2.5 $\mu m$ but over Salinas Valley, California.

-\item The Indian Pines was gathered by 224-band AVIRIS sensor ranging from 0.4 to 2.5 $\mu m$ over the Indian Pines test site in North-western Indiana.
-It consists of $145\times 145$ pixels with a spatial resolution of 20 m/pixel.
-Removing the 24 water absorbtion bands, the 200 bands are retained.
-16 classes of agriculture, forests and vegetation with a total of 10,249 labelled samples are included for experiments.
-The hyperspectral image in 3-D data cube and its ground truth map are shown in Fig. \ref{fig:indian}.

-\item The Salinas Scene was also collected by the 224-band AVIRIS sensor with a spectral coverage from 0.4 to 2.5 $\mu m$ but over Salinas Valley, California.
 The image size is $512 \times 217$ with a spatial resolution of 3.7 m/pixel.
-As the Indian Pines scene, 20 water absorption bands are discarded.
-16 classes of interest, including vegetables, bare soils, and vineyard fields with a total of 54,129 labelled samples are chosen for experiments.
-The data cube and the ground truth map of the dataset are shown in Fig. \ref{fig:salinas}.
+20 water absorption bands are discarded.
+16 classes of interest, including vegetables, bare soils, and vineyard fields with a total of 54,129 labelled samples are chosen for experiments. \item {The Houston 2013 data was published as part of the 2013 IEEE Geoscience and Remote Sensing Society data fusion contest with a spectral coverage ranging from 0.38 to 1.05 $\mu m$.
+The image size is $349 \times 1905$ with a spatial resolution of 2.5 m/pixel.
+The data contains 144 spectral bands and 15 classes of interes with a total of 15,011 labelled samples are chosen for experiments.} \item {The Houston 2018 data is similar to Houston 2013 data which has a larger spatial size (i.e., 601 $\times$ 2384) but less spectral bands (i.e., 48).
+20 different land-cover classes with a total of 504,712 labelled samples are chosen for experiments.} \end{enumerate}